Skubal leads Tigers to 7-2 win over Twins in final start before the trade deadline

 UP NEXT

-The teams finish their season series on Sunday, with Minnesota RHP Bailey Ober (9-5, 4.04) expected to face Tigers opener LHP Tyler Holton (4-1, 2.97).
-With the Tigers rotation down to three healthy starters, Holton would be starting for the third time in six games.
+The teams finish their season series on Sunday, with Minnesota RHP Bailey Ober (9-5, 4.04) facing Tigers opener Alex Faedo (5-1, 3.47).
+With the Tigers rotation down to three healthy starters, Hinch will need nine innings from his bullpen for the third time in six games.

 AP MLB: https://apnews.com/hub/mlb